Support

 To maintain an equilibrium under a

 fixed exchange rate between US dollar economic zone and a USD-pegged stablecoin economic zone, without restricting the capital mobility (free conversion between UST and USD) between the two economic zones, Mundell-Fleming framework dictates that the USD-pegged stablecoin must have the similar or identical monetary policy as the US dollar (around 1% for USD, not an independent 19.5% yield for UST).
 As a result, to maintain a stable peg, a USD-pegged stablecoin economic zone must be a subset of the US dollar economic zone and cannot be an independent economic zone.
 In other words, a USD-pegged stablecoin economic zone is similar to a private commercial bank serving its customers under the Federal Reserve’s federal funds rate.
-Furthermore, a USD-pegged stablecoin economic zone must maintain 100% backup with US dollar or short-term US Treasury Bill (not backup by LUNA whose value could decrease rapidly during the crisis), otherwise it will become a fractional banking and still has risk of bank run.
+Furthermore, a USD-pegged stablecoin economic zone must maintain 100% backup with US dollar or short-term US Treasury Bill (not backup by LUNA whose value could decrease rapidly during the crisis), otherwise it will be subject to fractional banking with the inherent risk of a bank run.

 Historically, fixed exchange rate (currency peg) regime without 100% reserve of the pegged currencies or assets tended to fail.
 Below are two examples: